 Millennium Park is famous for the shiny, bean-shaped Cloud Gate sculpture where you can snap the perfect Instagram pic, while the Chicago Architecture River Cruise is so fascinating you can actually recognize different architectural styles by the end.
 For breathtaking skyline views, there’s the Willis Tower Skydeck.
 And if you’re into comedy improv, there’s also The Second City.

-For flights from Atlanta, both Southwest and Delta run frequent sales on this popular route, while Spirit consistently offers the rock-bottom prices (as low as $54 each way on Tuesdays and Wednesdays).
+For flights from Atlanta, both Southwest and Delta run frequent sales on this popular route, and Frontier is where the lowest fares tend to sit now that Spirit is gone.
 Late spring and early fall are the perfect times to visit.
 You’ll enjoy comfortable temperatures, dodge the notorious summer crowds, and find hotel rates in the sweet spot of $100-160/night in trendy neighborhoods.

 5. Atlanta to Oslo, Norway ($333-$540 roundtrip)